 At the base of the Stronghold rocks is a campground.
-This is where we headed on a Sunday afternoon in late September: Ms. Patti, Ms. Rosemary, Ms. Karen and me.
+This is where we headed on a Sunday afternoon one late September day: Ms. Patti, Ms. Rosemary, Ms. Karen and I.

 I had been there years before and didn’t like the campground because it was buggy.
 Water pooled in nearby stream beds and served as a breeding surface for mosquitos.

 On this trip, we crossed several dry stream beds on the way to the campground and, consequently, there were no mosquitos.
 Only the occasional fly.
 Our purpose was to have a picnic, check out the campsites and hike the trails that lead off into the hills above.

 Getting there was also an adventure.
 We took the Dragoon cutoff at Texas Canyon to Highway 191, passed the Amerind Museum and came across Golden Rule Vineyards.
 It was just past 11 AM and their sign said “Open 11 AM to 5 PM.”

 Since Ms. Rosemary and Ms. Patty had not been there, we hit the brakes, turned in and drove down the dirt road to the tasting room.
 There we were greeted by owner Jim and his wife, Ruth, a charming couple.
 We sampled 7 bottles of their finest wines and each purchased two, none of them the same, as our tastes in wine were decidedly different.
 Golden Rule specializes in Reds.
 IF you go, ask them about their BlackListed Wine.

 Then it was off to Sunsites where we picked up Ironwood Road that headed west into the Stronghold.
 After 3 miles the road turns to dirt, but does not require a high clearance vehicle.